telerik/ajax-docs/controls/splitbutton/client-side-programming/events/overview.md

 * **[OnClientMouseOut (mouseOut)]({%slug splitbutton/client-side-programming/events/onclientmouseout%})** - raised when the mouse leaves the control.

+* **[OnClientContextMenuItemClicked (contextMenuItemClicked)]({%slug splitbutton/client-side-programming/events/onclientcontextmenuitemclicked%})** - raised when an Item from the drop down is clicked.

+The ContextMenu embedded in RadSplitButton is fully functional control with its own events that can also be used along with the ones of the SplitButton - [Client-side events]({%slug menu/context-menus/radcontextmenu-object%}}#client-side-events)

 To handle the desired event, the user must set the respective property to the name of the JavaScript function handling the event or to anonymous JavaScript function.
 Here is an example:

 >caption Example 1: Passing named (non-anonymous) JavaScript function.